Sakai-san/graphqlApiNodeDemo/README.md

 * do multiple HTTP requests

 Graphql is Generic way of serving diffent kindof clients.
-Schema written in the so-called Schema Definition Language
+Schema written in the so-called Schema Definition Language.
+Schema is a model for your API.

-Three types of queries : Query, Mutation, Subscription There are equivlent to entries point in the rest world.
+Three root types : Query, Mutation, Subscription
+There are equivlent to entries point in the rest world.
 Query is equivalt to